SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 If defined, the Persona Description will be inserted into the AI prompt in one of the chosen places:

-1. In Prompt Manager (Chat Completions API) or Story String (other APIs).
+1. In Prompt Manager (Chat Completion API) or Story String (other APIs).
 This is the default position.
 2. Top of an Author's Note (if Author's Note is not disabled).
 3. Bottom of an Author's Note (if Author's Note is not disabled).